px/cfapp-piwik-analytics/cloudflare.md

 ## More Details
 * Piwik Installation URL
-    Root URL of Piwik installation. *'https://piwik.yourdomain.com'*.
+  * *'https://piwik.example.com'*.
 Do not add a trailing **'/'** character.
-Ideally should be utilizing SSL for security purposes.
-Using a schemeless URL **'//host.tld'** is also valid for use of other protocols, such as SPDY.
+Ideally should be utilizing [SSL](https://support.cloudflare.com/forums/21317627-SSL-at-CloudFlare) transport for security purposes.
+Using a schemeless URL **'//host.tld'** is also valid for use of other protocols, such as [SPDY](https://www.cloudflare.com/spdy).
 But only if your tracker installation supports it.
 Leaving this empty will use the default relative URL **'/piwik'**
 * Piwik Site Id
-  Website Id to be tracked.
+  * Website Id to be tracked.
 If not specified, it will default to use **'1'**.

 ### Advanced Configuration